-Students entering with fewer than 24 semester hours will have their records reviewed on an individual basis to determine appropriate placement in the the College Orientation course.
-All students must satisfy the General Education and other graduation requirements set forth in this issue of the Catawba College Catalog.
+Students entering the traditional college program with fewer than 18 semester hours will have their records reviewed on an individual basis to determine appropriate placement in the the College Orientation course.
+All students must satisfy the core requirements and other graduation requirements set forth in this issue of the Catawba College Catalog.